ChartMaster: Advancing Chart-to-Code Generation with Real-World Charts and Chart Similarity Reinforcement Learning: Experiment

-\textbf{Comparison with Advanced Dataset.} To thoroughly evaluate the diversity and quality of our dataset, we compare it with Chart2Code-160K.
-For fairness, 160K samples are randomly selected from our data to form the ReChartPromp-160K subset.
-Results are shown in Fig.~\ref{fig:advance_compare}.
-The left subfigure displays normalized counts of unique attributes—Numeric, Color, Text, and Layout—extracted from both datasets using tool $\mathcal{G}(\cdot)$.
-Higher counts indicate greater attribute diversity.
-ReChartPromp-160K exhibits substantially more unique attributes across all categories, especially in Text and Layout.
-While Chart2Code-160K relies on seed data, often resulting in repetitive attributes (see Appendix Fig.~\ref{fig:dataset_visual}), ReChartPromp-160K draws from 30,071 diverse arXiv papers, yielding richer and less redundant attribute distributions.
-This greater diversity leads to tangible benefits: as shown in the right subfigure, models trained on ReChartPromp-160K consistently outperform those trained on Chart2Code-160K, demonstrating the importance of attribute diversity for robust and effective chart understanding and code generation.
+\textbf{Comparison with Advanced Dataset.} To comprehensively evaluate the diversity and quality of our dataset, we compare it with Chart2Code-160K \citep{zhao2025chartcoder}.
+For a fair comparison, we randomly sample 160K instances from our full dataset to construct the ReChartPromp-160K subset.
+Using the attribute extraction tool $\mathcal{G}(\cdot)$, we count unique chart attributes—including numerical values, colors, textual elements, and layouts—in both datasets.
+A higher number of unique attributes indicates greater attribute diversity.
+As shown in the left panel of Fig.~\ref{fig:advance_compare}, ReChartPromp-160K exhibits a substantially richer attribute distribution across all categories, notably in text and layout.
+This advantage stems primarily from Chart2Code-160K's reliance on seed data sources, which results in repeated attribute patterns, whereas ReChartPromp-160K samples from distinct arXiv papers, ensuring broader coverage and less redundancy (see Appendix Fig.~\ref{fig:dataset_visual}).
+This higher diversity brings clear benefits: as illustrated in the right panel, models fine-tuned on ReChartPromp-160K consistently outperform those trained on Chart2Code-160K, demonstrating the importance of attribute diversity for robust and effective chart understanding and code generation.